 What do I do in an emergency?

 In the event of an overdose emergency, please call 911 immediately.
 Click here for more info on overdose response.

-For more info and confidential support for people in distress or at risk of suicide, contact the National Suicide Prevention Lifeline: 1-800-273-8255
+For more info and confidential support for people at risk of suicide, contact the National Suicide Prevention Lifeline: 1-800-273-8255

 - Why you are seeking treatment.

-- If you are currently in crisis, or having feelings or thoughts about suicide.
+- If you are currently in crisis or having thoughts about suicide.